-Where a taxable person carries on a business in several divisions or branches, it may be registered in the names of those divisions or branches if the company's request is approved by the Commissioner.
+Where a taxable person carries on a business in several divisions or branches, it may be registered in the names of those divisions or branches if the Commissioner approves a request by the company to do so.

 If taxable supplies are made in Zanzibar, a separate 'branch' registration in Zanzibar is required.